-Different DNA markers are found in different places across the world, and every marker has its own characteristic pattern of geographical variation.
-The 23andMe Ancestry Composition algorithm combines information about these patterns with the unique set of DNA markers in your genome to estimate your genetic ancestry.
+DNA variants occur at different frequences in different places across the world, and every marker has its own pattern of geographical distribution.
+The 23andMe Ancestry Composition algorithm combines information about these patterns with the unique set of DNA alleles in your genome to estimate your genetic ancestry.

-Here's an example of a haplogroup, one special kind of DNA marker, that illustrates the idea.
+Here's an example of a haplogroup, a special kind of DNA marker, that illustrates the idea.
 This map shows the frequency of the maternal haplogroup H around the world.
-Haplogroup H is very common in Europe, is also found in Africa and Asia, and is never seen in people native to Australia or the Americas.
+Haplogroup H is very common in Europe, is also found in Africa and Asia, and is rarely seen in people native to Australia or the Americas.

-Just on the basis of this one DNA marker, we can't locate your ancestry with much precision.
-Fortunately, we measure hundreds of thousands of DNA markers on the 23andMe platform.
+Although we can't locate your ancestry with much precision with this one DNA marker, we measure hundreds of thousands of DNA markers on the 23andMe platform.
 If we combine the evidence from many markers, each of which offers a little bit of information about where in the world you're from, we can develop a clear overall picture.

 Wrinkle #1: People Usually Have Multiple Ancestries

-If all of your DNA came from one place in the world, figuring out where you're from would be very easy and very accurate.
-Recent research has suggested that, for a European person whose whole family comes from the same place, genetic analysis can locate their ancestral home within a range of around 100 miles!
+If all of your DNA came from one place in the world, figuring out where you're from would be easy.
+Recent research has suggested that, for a European person whose entire family comes from the same place, genetic analysis can locate their ancestral home within a range of around 100 miles!

-For most people, though, it just isn't true that all their ancestry comes from one place.
-The technical word for this is admixture — the genetic mixing together of previously separate populations.
-For example, it's common for people of European descent to have ancestry from all around Europe.
-Another example is Latino people, who typically have Native American, European, and often some African DNA.
+But most people's ancestors come from many places.
+The technical word for this is admixture — the genetic mixing of previously separate populations.
+For example, it's common for people of European descent to have ancestry from all around Europe, and Latino people typically have ancestors from the Americas, Europe, and sometimes Africa.

-Our Ancestry Composition algorithm handles the challenge of admixture by breaking up your chromosomes into short, non-overlapping, adjacent windows, like boxcars in a train.
-If the windows are small enough, then it is safe to assume that you inherited all the DNA in each window from a single parent, grandparent, great-grandparent, etc., going back many generations.
+Our Ancestry Composition algorithm handles the challenge of admixture by breaking your chromosomes into short, adjacent windows, like boxcars in a train.
+These windows are small enough, that it is generally safe to assume that you inherited all the DNA in any given window from a single ancestor many generations back.

 Wrinkle #2: We Don't Know Which DNA Comes From Which Parent

 Recall that for each of your 23 chromosome pairs, one chromosome in each pair comes from your mom and the other from your dad.
-Genotyping chips like the one 23andMe uses don't capture information about which markers came from which parent.
+Genotyping chips don't capture information about which markers came from which parent.

 Here's a quick example to illustrate this point.
 Say, for a short stretch of Chromosome 1, you inherited the following genotypes at three consecutive DNA markers: